Skip to content

 After that, in the created test project, the .csproj file must be edited to include the Pororoca.Test NuGet package.

 Be aware that if you will run your unit tests on a Linux machine and those tests include HTTP/3, msquic needs to be installed.
-Use msquic v1 for .NET 6 and msquic v2 for .NET 7.
+Check the Download page for the appropriate version.

 <Project Sdk="Microsoft.NET.Sdk">